 — Amrit Mahotsav (@AmritMahotsav) August 4, 2022

-The tricolour flag has a particular symbolism and meaning attached to all the elements on the flag.
-The 3 colours represent the following:
+The tricolor flag has a particular symbolism and meaning attached to all the elements on the banner.
+The 3 colors represent the following:

 - Saffron: courage and sacrifice

 - White: truth, peace and purity